dvitale199/GenoTools/docs/prep_reference_panel.md

 ---

 ### Preparing the `--ref_labels` File
 In order to render predictions using the new reference panel, the `GenoTools` ancestry module needs information on which ancestry group each sample belongs to.
-The file passed to the `--ref_labels` flag when running the ancestry module must be tab-delimited, and contain three columns corresponding to FID, IID, and label.
-Please note this file should not have a header row and the IDs must match those in the .fam file for the process to run correctly.
+The file passed to the `--ref_labels` flag when running the ancestry module must be tab-delimited, and contain three columns corresponding to `FID`, `IID`, and `label`.
+Please note this file should not have a header row and the IDs must match those in the `.fam` file for the process to run correctly.
 For more information on how to use the `--ref_labels` flag, please see the `train_new_model.md` documentation.
 Below is an example of how the `--ref_labels` file should look:
 ```
 FID1    IID1    ANCESTRY1
 FID2    IID2    ANCESTRY2